As time moves on, so does the future of Merchant Tower. If you have the vision, then it’s time to make your move.

 Initial Assessment: 70% of the wood structure is damaged and will be removed throughout 2008 and early 2009.
 Fortunately, the remaining 30% is the part worth renovating.
 Several cement block structures (approx. 3,000 sq ft) in the back of the property will be removed (pending contractors and permits) because they detract from the original brick structure.
 New roofing is coming in mid-2009 pending demolition and inspections.

-Renovation is scheduled to begin March of 2009.
+Renovation began in March of 2009.
 Architectural and construction plans are in the works now.
 The exterior will get new windows and new entry doors to replace the foregone wood.
 The interior will be renovated with exposed beams, exposed brick, and natural concrete floors.
 The old hotel lobby floor with mosaic tile will remain as-is.

 The rebuilt sections of the building will get a new floor plan with modern facilities and amenities.
-The Main Street front will be refinished for “drive-by window shopping” while the back with have 3 new grand entrances with courtyard.
+The Main Street front will be refinished for “drive-by window-shopping” while the back has 3 new grand entrances with a courtyard.
 The main access to the building will be from the back where there is ample parking.

-Revitalization begins in the fall of 2009 and continues indefinitely.
-This long term strategy correctly markets the Merchant Tower building as an icon for Campbellsville.
+Revitalization begins in the fall of 2009 and continues.
+This long-term strategy correctly markets the Merchant Tower building as an icon for Campbellsville.
 Merchant Tower has always been and will continue to be the gateway to downtown.

 Retail and restaurant space will thrive on the first floor while the town’s premier professionals and financial services companies (architect, legal services, insurance, accounting/CPA, real estate, etc) will thrive on the 2nd floor.
 The 3rd floor may someday become Campbellsville’s premier office/condo or penthouse loft with a 180° view.
 This multi-use of space is a popular strategy in many downtown areas throughout America.